Spectral Properties of Effective Dynamics from Conditional Expectations: Spectral Properties of the Projected Generator

+In other words, if the eigenfunction $\psi_i$ can be written as a function of the reduced variables $z$, up to a small error, then we can expect the eigenvalue $\kappa_i$ to be reproduced well by the effective dynamics on $z$.
+However, as the error is measured by the energy norm, Proposition \ref{prop:eigenvalue_error} shows that not only the eigenfunction $\psi_i$, but also its first order derivatives must be approximated well by functions of $z$ alone.
+In the next section \ref{ssec:illustrate_bound}, we show that this is not merely an academic condition, but indeed necessary.

-In Ref.~\cite[Theorem~2]{Zhang2017}, it was shown that the \emph{absolute} eigenvalue error of the projected generator is small if~$\|\mathcal{LP}^{\perp}\psi_{i}\|_{L_{\mu}^{2}}$ and~$\|\mathcal{P}^{\perp}\psi_{i}\|_{L_{\mu}^{2}}$ are small.
-Proposition~\ref{prop:eigenvalue_error} complements these results in the sense that it bounds the \emph{relative} error of eigenvalues (timescales), which is a more practical error measure for eigenvalues close to zero, i.e., large timescales.
-Furthermore, the bound~(\ref{eq:small_projection_error_H1}) is less restrictive than the conditions in~\cite{Zhang2017}, as it uses a~$H^1_\mu$ norm instead of the~$H^2_\mu$ (or equivalent) norm, as done therein.
-In fact, the bound assumed in~\cite[Theorem~2]{Zhang2017} implies our bound~(\ref{eq:small_projection_error_H1}) up to to a multiplicative constant.
+Our result improves on existing ones in two ways.
+First, in Ref.~\cite[Theorem~2]{Zhang2017}, it was shown that the \emph{absolute} eigenvalue error of the projected generator is small if~$\smash{ \|\mathcal{LP}^{\perp}\psi_{i}\|_{L_{\mu}^{2}} }$ and~$\smash{ \|\mathcal{P}^{\perp}\psi_{i}\|_{L_{\mu}^{2}} }$ are small.
+Proposition~\ref{prop:eigenvalue_error} (Corollary~\ref{cor:simpler_bound}) complements these results in the sense that it bounds the \emph{relative} error of eigenvalues (timescales), which is a more practical error measure for eigenvalues close to zero, i.e., large timescales.
+For a more detailed elaboration on the relationship of the projection error and the relative error of timescales, please refer to the text after Corollary~\ref{cor:simpler_bound}.
+Second, our bound~(\ref{eq:error_bound_rates}) is less restrictive than the conditions in~\cite{Zhang2017}, as it uses the energy norm involving only first order derivatives, while the term $\smash{ \|\mathcal{LP}^{\perp}\psi_{i}\|_{L_{\mu}^{2}} }$ necessarily requires second derivatives.
+In fact, the bound assumed in~\cite[Theorem~2]{Zhang2017} implies our bound up to another multiplicative constant (thus, it is more restrictive), see Lemma~\ref{lem:statement_adn_lemma}.